eacton/CAGEF/Lesson_1/Lesson1.md

 ```

-Devtools is required to install from GitHub.
-We don't actually need to load the entire library for devtools if we are only going to use one function.
+As forementioned `devtools` is required to install from GitHub.
+We don't actually need to load the entire package for `devtools` if we are only going to use one function.
+We select a function using this syntax `package::function()`.

 ```r
 devtools::install_github("jennybc/googlesheets")
 ```

-Libraries from Bioconductor and GitHub load the same as packages from CRAN.
+All packages are loaded the same regardless of their origin, using `library()`.

 ```r